valariems/valariems.github.io/resume.md

 ## Career history

 ### Lead UX Designer <br />Trintech,  June 2016 - present
-Lead UX designer for financial services sofware company, joining established company as first UX designer to build and grow team and practice.
+Joined established financial services sofware company as first UX designer to build and grow team and UX practice.

   * Lead effort to convert legacy UX/UI with low SUS scores to modern and attractive user interface proven to increase user efficiency and eliminate user frustration.
   * Create design system, including pattern library, content guidelines, and accessibility recommendations, to lead new era of user interface for products.